eguneys/jener/README.md

 ```html
 <!-- #include head -->
 ```
-a layout defines area (named `article`) to replace with content with `#content` command:
+A layout defines area (named `article`) to replace with content with `#content` command:
 ```html
 <!-- #content article -->
 ```

-a page is defined with a #page command.
+A page is defined with a `#page` command.
 Pages don't have to have a layout and can use mix-ins:
 ```html
 <!-- #page mypage -->
 ```
-a page with a `main` layout, named `mypage`, is defined as:
+A page with a `main` layout, named `mypage`, is defined as:
 ```html
 <!-- #page mypage main -->
 ```